SFI Conservation Grant

 - Projects which quantify the impact of SFI Program Participant activities relative to improving stream habitat and/or water quality.

 - Studies that quantify the relationship between diversity of age-classes and structure in well-managed forests, and forest ecosystem water storage, and filtering.
 A related component could include quantifying the value of reforestation in promoting water quality and regulating flow.

 - Studies that quantify the contribution of SFI-certified forests, or SFI Fiber Sourcing, toward the attainment of broadly accepted conservation goals in landscapes of conservation interest.

 - Studies that measure or illustrate the unique role of large blocks of managed forests in contributing to the habitat needs of wide-ranging species, climate change adaptation, contributions to landscape-scale objectives, or other worthy conservation objectives that demonstrate the unique attributes and scale of SFI certified forests.

-- Studies that examine the difference in value added of SFI-certified forests versus other forests, in regards to conservation attributes of broad interest (e.g. water, climate adaptation, biodiversity, carbon, etc.).
+- Studies that examine the value added by SFI-certified forests or forests subject to SFI Fiber Sourcing in regards to conservation attributes of broad interest (e.g. water, climate adaptation, biodiversity, carbon, etc.).